 All green!
 Since there are no vulnerabilites here, you can click through to check out the stats for the lines of code:

 As you can see, Tekton Pipelines are powerful, allowing you to automate some significant workloads.
 Housed within the same cluster as your imaged code base, this cloud-native approach to continuous deployment can become seamless and hands-free.
+The new features in OpenShift 4.3 make it easier to see what’s happening with your Tekton pipelines.

 After practicing with this example, you can explore ideas for using pipelines in your own installations!